webmenedzser/uvb-connector/README.md

-# UV-B API Connector
+# Utánvét Ellenőr API Connector

-This package is the PHP connector library for the UV-B API 1.0.
+This package is the PHP connector library for the Utánvét Ellenőr API 1.x.

 ## Installing